hanghuynh09/Sales_Analysis/readme.md

 ```
 <img src="./Code Snapshot/seasonality.png" width="290" />

-Retailers have the Most Sales per State
+*Retailers have the Most Sales per State:*
 ```sql
 WITH retailer_sales AS
 	(